Scotland Flag

 The path veers right to meet a single track road where you might meet a car.
 You might also meet this fella, the Willow Warbler, it's thought.
 It was certainly doing some warbling with the punky haircut a clue even though that's definitely not some willow it's sat on.

 More birdsong just further on and this the Chiffchaff, it's thought.
-They look very similar[1] but their singing couldn't be more different.
+They look very similar, in fact it might even have been the same one, but their singing couldn't be more different.
 Let's face it, the basic visuals aren't even covered and Oddie would have known in a flash!

 There's a potential diversion nearby to the Red Well, a natural spring that bubbles up a rusty looking fluid.
 Deciding not to bother, simply carry on the road until you reach the car park for Bracklinn Falls.